 My other main field of research lies in performance studies.
 I have published reviews in Shakespeare Bulletin, Cahiers Élisabéthains, and A Year of Shakespeare: Re-Living the World Shakespeare Festival (London: Bloomsbury, 2012).
 I worked as Research Assistant on The Year of Shakespeare project and served as Text Assistant to Gregory Doran, Artistic Director of the Royal Shakespeare Company while he developed his 2016 production of King Lear.
 In 2016, I co-led a seminar on 'Shakespeare and Television' with Dr Sarah Olive (York) for the World Shakespeare Congress.

-I teach on the following modules: Q33398 Reformation and Revolution (convenor); Q3109S Shakespeare's Histories; Q32330 Shakespeare and Contemporaries on the Page; and Q31314 Studying Literature.
+I teach on the following undergraduate modules: Q33398 Reformation and Revolution (convenor); Q3109S Shakespeare's Histories; Q32330 Shakespeare and Contemporaries on the Page; Q31314 Studying… read more

 My main research explores the complex web of meanings constructed by and around the language and action of massacre on the early modern stage.
 I am currently developing this research into a book:… read more

 GEORGIE LUCAS, 2018.
 ‘Domestic Politics in The Massacre at Paris’.
 In: EOIN PRICE and IMAN SHEEHA, eds., English Renaissance Drama and the